kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Churn as a Central Problem

-Customers leave quietly.
+Customers leave quietly
-Signals appear before exit.
+Signals appear before exit
 Early detection saves revenue

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.